 - Florida state law requires the above; however, cities and counties around the state may have additional coverage requirements.

 - Aside from legal requirements, various lenders may require business owners to carry other insurance as part of contract agreements.

-There are many different types of optional insurance coverage that small business owners should carefully consider.
+There are many types of optional insurance coverage that owners should carefully consider.

 - Professional liability insurance (also called errors and omissions insurance) protects businesses in such cases that a client sues the business for negligent performance.
 Care providers such as doctors and dentists use this insurance for protection in malpractice claims.
 Lawyers, accounting professionals, and engineers also commonly carry this insurance.
 Any (including small) business owner who provides services or products to clients in exchange for a fee will benefit from having this insurance.
 Even if you are not at fault, legal defense fees pile up quickly, and this insurance protects you from that.